runtimeverification/k/k-distribution/k-tutorial/1_basic/03_parsing/README.md

 first `Bool` non-terminal is not preceded by any terminals, and the last `Bool` non-terminal is not followed by any terminals.
 As a result of this, we apply the priority rule to both children of `&&`.
-However, in the `()` operator, the sole non-terminal is both preceded by and followed by a terminal.
+However, in the `()` operator, the sole non-terminal is both preceded by and followed by terminals.
 As a result, the priority rule is not applied when `()` is the parent.
 Because of this, the program we mentioned above successfully parses.